wearefair/s3-dynamo-restore/README.md

 ### Caveats
 - String-type attributes only (for now)
 - No time ranges, will batch write an entire S3 backup to the target Dynamo table

+### Usage

+`make clone` clones an existing table's attributes onto an empty table's.
+`make restore` restores all of the backed up content from a S3 bucket onto a target DynamoDB table